fleetdm/fleet/tools/team-builder/README.md

 By default, the template stored in `team_config.yml` will be applied.
 This file only creates the team and adds a randomly generated enroll secret.
 The team will inherit global agent options.
 You can modify the file to include additional options.

-If you modify the agent options, please note the placeholders for name and secret, these are necessary for the appropriate vales generated in the script to be applied
+If you modify the agent options, please note the placeholders for name and secret, these are necessary for the appropriate vales generated in the script to be applied.

 ```yml
     name: ${name}